ArbolEric/ReegleLibrary/README.md

 If you are interested in this project or any others related to organization of environmental content and data, your feedback is welcome.

 You can follow me on Twitter at [@ArbolIntl](https://twitter.com/ArbolIntl).

-*Note:* Before generating an apk from source, you must go to src/models/Search.java and enter a valid [Reegle API token](http://api.reegle.info/register).